DUNE/dune-justin/docs/database.md

 ### Configuration

-The global justIn configuration can include a [database] section which may include some or all of the following options.
+The global justIN configuration can include a [database] section which may include some or all of the following options.
 Default values are shown in brackets.